Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Abstract

 \section{Abstract}

-Image classification tasks are among the most prominent examples that can be reliably solved by classical machine learning models.
-In this study, we compare the performance of randomized classical and quantum neural networks as well as classical and quantum-classical hybrid convolutional neural networks for the task of binary image classification.
-We employ two distinct methodologies: (1) using randomized (quantum) neural networks on dimensionality-reduced data, and (2) applying (hybrid) convolutional neural networks to full image data.
-We evaluate these approaches on three data sets of increasing complexity: (i) an artificial hypercube dataset, (ii) MNIST handwritten digits (0's and 1's), and (iii) real-world industrial images from laser cutting machines.
+In this study, we compare the performance of randomized classical and quantum neural networks (NNs) as well as classical and quantum-classical hybrid convolutional neural networks (CNNs) for the task of supervised binary image classification.
+We keep the employed quantum circuits compatible with near-term quantum devices and use two distinct methodologies: applying randomized NNs on dimensionality-reduced data, and applying CNNs to full image data.
+We evaluate these approaches on three fully-classical data sets of increasing complexity: an artificial hypercube data set, MNIST handwritten digits and real-world industrial images of practical relevance.
+Our study's central goal is to shed more light on how quantum and classical models perform for various binary classification tasks and on what defines a good quantum model.
+To this end, our study involves a correlation analysis between classification accuracy and quantum model hyperparameters, and an analysis on the role of entanglement in quantum models, as well as on the impact of initial training parameters.
 We analyze correlations between classification accuracy and quantum model hyperparameters, including the number of trainable parameters, feature encoding methods, circuit layers, entangling gate type and structure, gate entangling power, and measurement operators.
-This provides a systematic hyperparameter optimization study rarely conducted in quantum machine learning literature.
-For random quantum neural networks, we compare their performance with three literature models: Chebyshev~\cite{Kreplin2024}, Hubregtsen~\cite{PRA.106.042431} and HighDim~\cite{Peters2021}.
-Quantitatively, classical and quantum/hybrid models achieved statistically equivalent classification accuracies across most datasets, with no single approach demonstrating consistent superiority.
+For random quantum NNs, we compare their performance against literature models.
+We find classical and quantum-classical hybrid models achieve statistically-equivalent classification accuracies across most data sets with no approach consistently outperforming the other.
+Interestingly, we observe that quantum NNs show lower variance with respect to initial training parameters and that the role of entanglement is nuanced.
+While incorporating entangling gates seems to be generally advantageous, we also observe that their (optimizable) entangling power is not correlated with model performance.
+We also observe an inverse proportionality between the number of entangling gates and the average gate entangling power.
 We observe that quantum models show lower variance with respect to initial training parameters, suggesting better training stability.
-Among the hyperparameters analyzed, only the number of trainable parameters showed a consistent positive correlation with the model performance.
-Around $94\%$ of the best-performing quantum neural networks had entangling gates, although for hybrid convolutional neural networks, models without entanglement performed equally well but took longer to converge.
-Cross-dataset performance analysis revealed limited transferability of quantum models between different classification tasks.
-The inconsistent importance of entanglement across our experiments highlights the current limited theoretical understanding of how quantum models actually function and what determines their performance.
-Our study provides an industry perspective on quantum machine learning for practical image classification tasks, highlighting both current limitations and potential avenues for further research in quantum circuit design, entanglement utilization, and model transferability across varied applications.
+Among the hyperparameters analyzed, only the number of trainable parameters showed a positive correlation with the model performance.
+Around 94$\%$ of the best-performing quantum NNs had entangling gates, although for hybrid CNNs, models without entanglement performed equally well but took longer to converge.
+Cross-data set performance analysis revealed limited transferability of quantum models between different classification tasks.
+Our study provides an industry perspective on quantum machine learning for practical binary image classification tasks, highlighting both current limitations and potential avenues for further research in quantum circuit design, entanglement utilization, and model transferability across varied applications. \\[5mm] \textbf{Keywords}\, Quantum neural networks $\cdot$ Hybrid convolutional neural networks $\cdot$ Image classification $\cdot$ Industry benchmark